38 Idioms for Jumping to Conclusions

 • She shouted before she knew what happened.

-Other ways to say: Lose temper, snap
+Other ways to say: Lose temper, snap, blow up

 16. Make snap judgments